-The primary reason a form W-2 is not provided is that payroll taxes are typically not withheld from payments to independent contractors, including social security and medicare taxes.
-If you are an independent contractor or self-employed you are probably used to receiving a 1099-MISC and using it to complete your tax return.
+If you are an independent contractor or self-employed you likely received a 1099-MISC prior to 2020 and used it to complete your tax return.
 The 1099-MISC box 7 was also used to report fees, commissions, prizes, awards, and other forms of compensation for services.
 Depending on the agreement, this form was also used to report golden parachute payments.

 From a tax reporting perspective, this box is for informational purposes only as the buyer will be including the purchase price of these items on their tax return – typically as an inventory expense.

-In previous years, this information was reported on the 1099-MSIC in box 9.
+In previous years, this information was reported on the 1099-MISC in box 9.
 Nothing has changed aside from which box is used to provide this information to the buyer.